2016 also took one of the greatest female scientists of all time

 Rubin was unstoppable, even from a young age.
 Stars fascinated her as a girl in the 1930s and '40s and her father helped her build a telescope, according to a profile of her on the American Museum of Natural History's web site.
 She went to the elite private school Vassar College on scholarship, graduating as the only astronomy major in 1948, it reads.

 Princeton University did not accept women in its astronomy program, the profile says, so she attended Cornell University where she studied under legendary physicist Richard Feynman.
-She got a PhD in 1954 at Georgetown University.
+She got a Ph.D. in 1954 at Georgetown University.
 She taught there for a decade.

 In 1965, she landed at Carnegie's Department of Terrestrial Magnetism in Washington.

-Rubin worked alongside colleague Kent Ford to study how stars orbit their galactic centers, and sought to figure the distribution mass in M31, a spiral near the Andromeda galaxy, according to a piece about her life on Carnegie's site.
+Rubin worked alongside colleague Kent Ford to study how stars orbit their galactic centers, and sought to figure the distribution of mass in the Andromeda galaxy, according to a piece about her life on Carnegie's site.

 The two made a significant discovery, observing that gas and stars traveled at the same speed no matter whether they were near or far from the galactic center.